What is this crazy gadget you ask? Why a spaezle maker, of course!

 1/4 cup butter, melted

-Whisk the flour and salt in a large bowl.
+In a large mixing bowl, whisk the flour, salt, and baking powder together.
 In another bowl, whisk the eggs and milk.
 Add the liquid to the dry ingredients.

 Stir very well until smooth.